mesosphere/marathon/docs/docs/ports.md

 *HOST networking*: `HOST` networking is used by non-Docker Marathon applications and Docker applications that use `HOST` mode networking.
 In this mode, applications bind directly to one or more ports on the host machine.

-*portMapping*: A _port mapping_ is necessary for Docker applications that use `BRIDGE` mode networking and is a tuple containing a host port, container port, service port and protocol.
+*portMapping*: A _port mapping_ is used to define ports that should be considered as part of a resource offer.
+It is necessary for Docker applications that use `BRIDGE` mode networking and is a tuple containing a host port, container port, service port and protocol.
 Multiple _port mappings_ may be specified for a Marathon application.

 *ports*: The _ports_ array is used to define ports that should be considered as part of a resource offer.
 It is necessary only to define this array if you are using `HOST` networking and no port mappings are specified.
 Only one of _ports_ and _portDefinitions_ should be defined at the same time.